myerberg/myerberg.github.io/AdvancedDataScience/PivotTables/README.md

 - This setup provides a count of different attendance statuses (Present, Absent, Late) for each department.
 <br/><br/>

-## Step 4: Setting Up Pivot Table to Analyze Hours Worked
+## Step 4: Setting Up PivotTable to Analyze Hours Worked

 - Drag "Department" to the Rows area and "Employee Name" below it.
 - Drag "Hours Worked" to the Values area.
 By default, it will sum the hours.